Is Cornell Test Optional?

-In order for applications to be taken into consideration, either a non-refundable application fee in the amount of $80 or a fee waiver must be submitted.
-The admissions process begins with the submission of the application, along with the application fee or a fee waiver.
+For applications to be considered, either a non-refundable application fee of $80 or a fee waiver must be submitted.
+The admissions process begins with submitting the application and the application fee or a fee waiver.
 This step should be completed as quickly as possible to avoid any delays.
-Your application will not be reviewed by Cornell unless you either pay the $80 application fee or request a fee waiver.
+Cornell will not review your application unless you pay the $80 application fee or request a fee waiver.

 The commitment of Cornell University to providing equal opportunities and access to all of its students is unwavering.
 There is the possibility that you could be granted a fee waiver if the $80 application fee would put an undue burden on your family’s finances.

-Because it contains essential Cornell-specific questions as well as required essays, the Cornell Questions and Writing Supplement (CA) is a requirement that must be met by all applicants.
+Because it contains essential Cornell-specific questions and required essays, the Cornell Questions and Writing Supplement is a requirement that all applicants must meet.
 Having this information allows us to better match your intellectual aspirations with the Cornell college or school to which you are applying.

 The Results of Standardized Tests

-The SAT and/or ACT test requirement that was previously in place for applicants to Cornell in the years 2022, 2023, and 2024 has been removed.
+The SAT and/or ACT test requirement previously in place for applicants to Cornell in 2022, 2023, and 2024 has been removed.

-Whether is Cornell test optional or not, students have the option of not turning in their test results, even if they have taken the exam more than once.
+Since Cornell has adopted a test optional policy, students still have the option of not turning in their test results, even if they have taken the exam more than once.
 This option is available to students who have already taken the exam.

-Items that must be submitted in order to be considered for admission to the undergraduate college or school at Cornell to which you have applied: Interviews, as well as submissions of your portfolio and designs.
+Items that must be submitted to be considered for admission to the undergraduate college or school at Cornell to which you have applied: Interviews and submissions of your portfolio and designs.

-Students who are interested in enrolling in the architecture program are required to take part in an interview as a component of the admissions process.
+Students interested in enrolling in the architecture program must take part in an interview as a component of the admissions process.
 Interviews are strongly recommended, but not required, for those interested in applying to the Department of Art or the Department of Urban and Regional Studies.

 There are some of our majors, such as architecture, art, design, environmental analysis, and fashion design and management that do require additional forms, portfolios, or design indexes.
 These majors can be found on our website.